Moms and Wine, harmless?

-Also, as I am going through this process, I am revisiting the books I’ve read (links below).
+As I go through this process, I am revisit the books I’ve read (links below).
 One that I am flipping through is My Mama’s Waltz.
-Now, this book is about 20 years old, and while much of it is still relevant today, much of it is not.
+This book is about 20 years old.
+And while much of it is still relevant today, much of it is not.
 Most of the stories in the book are from women who grew up in the 1950s-1970s.
 And it talks about how it was not socially acceptable for women to drink then, as it was with men.

 My, how times change!
 Yay for progress?
 You’ve come a long way baby….

 Now it’s perfectly acceptable to not only drink but to organize events and social activities around drinking wine (like those painting, pottery and craft classes that include wine).

 It’s not my imagination, it is everywhere.
 Just today, I counted that about 10% of my Facebook feed was either someone commenting about drinking wine, a wine meme or a wine event.
 And I don’t even follow any wine pages or anything, this is all just from friends.

 This Mom-Wine culture that we’re in, it often gave me reassurance that my drinking was fine.
 That I didn’t have a problem or need to cut back.
 I mean, aren’t we even told repeatedly that if we drink 1-2 glasses of wine a day, we’ll live longer, have fewer heart problems and so on?
 You almost feel like if you don’t drink wine that you should start drinking wine for your health.